cyberrumor/ammo/README.md

   removing empty folders.
 This actually occurs every time you commit, which provides a plethora of benefits also.
 - They consume an insignificant amount of storage.
+- They make it possible to use external tools that rely on mod data without coupling ammo to those tools.

 # License
 GNU General Public License v2, with the exception of some of the mock mods used for testing,